 The Franky Fund

 BARCS has so many wonderful animals that need new homes.
 Even a small donation will make a BIG difference!
-A $50 gift can go towards spaying or neutering a pet.
-Donations – large and small – can help a young puppy that needs special medication or help a cat get the immediate care that it needs to get adopted.
-If you would like to make a donation to BARCS, you can do so in a variety of ways:
+Donations large and small can help a young puppy that needs special medication or help a cat get the immediate care that it needs to get adopted.
+If you would like to make a donation to BARCS, you can do so in a variety of ways.

 Donate by Mail

-You can mail a check made payable to BARCS to 301 Stockholm Street Baltimore, MD 21230.
+You can mail a check made payable to BARCS to 2490 Giles Road, Baltimore, MD 21225.
 Please fill out the BARCS donation form and send with your tax-deductable donation.

 Gift of Life

 The greatest gift you can give to a shelter animal comes in the form of one small word…“home.”
 Save a life this holiday season when you donate $75 (or any amount you can give) to the Gift of Life donation drive.
-Your year-end, tax-deductible gift will help pay the adoption fee of an animal in our shelter, so that they find a forever home like Kaylee (pictured).
-And, you will not only save that animal’s life but also the next animal that comes to BARCS in need of care.
+Your year end, tax-deductible gift will help pay the adoption fee of an animal in our shelter so that they find a forever home.
+And you will not only save that animal’s life but also the next animal that comes to BARCS in need of care.

 Leaders of the Pack